amnshrestha/openFace-mac-installation-wiki/Command-line-arguments.md

    `-simalign <output directory>` output directory for aligned face images, outputs a similarity aligned and cropped face for further analysis

-   `-world_coord <1/0>` should rotation be measured with respect to the camera or world coordinates

 **Additional parameters for output**

    `-verbose` visualise the processing steps live: tracked face with gaze, similarity aligned face, and HOG feaures (not visualized by default), this flag turns all of them on, below flags allow for more fine-grained control